ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **Paul**: If we want to try and incentivize clients to implement slashing, one way to do it might be when we release these testnets is to make bunch of open source tools that allow people to very easily create malicious blocks.
 Add the ability for people to cause chaos.
 If your clients doesn't support it then we fall of line but that's the way we incentivize people, it's really not protocol level.

-**Danny**: We do want to have testnets in which say 50 % validators go offline and we go through an activity leak and during those times when your block tree becomes relatively large wrt your latest violence and those are the times that you would be more concerned about people going back to two epochs and signing something new and attempting to mess with things.
+**Danny**: We do want to have testnets in which say 50 % validators go offline and we go through an activity leak and during those times when your block tree becomes relatively large wrt your latest finalized and those are the times that you would be more concerned about people going back to two epochs and signing something new and attempting to mess with things.
 So, we should definetly create this scenarios.

 **Jacek**: I would be interested in hearing thoughts on slashing protection, client stashing data that they don't accidentally cause a slashable condition for their validator.
 How much extra data do we have to store because we voted for a branch that later became unviable ?
 SO that clients don't create the slashable condition accidentally because they have forgotten about it.